venmo/DryDock-iOS/README.md

 #### 4. Open DryDock on your iPhone
 You should see the apps that you configured.

+#### 5. Share & maintain
+Now you can share this with your team!
+We're working on polishing up some tooling that we've built to update DryDock builds from your CI environment or build scripts.
+Hopefully we'll share this soon.

 ### License
 DryDock is released under the MIT License